Blizzard Warning issued for Matanuska Valley by NWS - NewsBreak

 Winter Storm Warning issued for Chuska Mountains, Far Northwest Highlands, Jemez Mountains by NWS

-Effective: 2022-12-28 00:00:00 MST Expires: 2022-12-29 09:00:00 MST Urgency: Expected Severity: Moderate Certainty: Likely Instruction: If you must travel, keep an extra flashlight, food, and water in your vehicle in case of an emergency.
+Effective: 2022-12-28 19:57:00 MST Expires: 2022-12-29 09:00:00 MST Urgency: Expected Severity: Moderate Certainty: Likely Instruction: If you must travel, keep an extra flashlight, food, and water in your vehicle in case of an emergency.
 For the latest road conditions, dial 511 or 1.800.432.4269, or visit http://nmroads.com.
-Target Area: Chuska Mountains; Far Northwest Highlands; Jemez Mountains; Tusas Mountains Including Chama WINTER STORM WARNING REMAINS IN EFFECT FROM MIDNIGHT TONIGHT TO 9 AM MST THURSDAY * WHAT...Heavy snow expected.
-Total snow accumulations of 2 to 6 inches below 7500 feet and 6 to 12 inches above 7500 feet.
-Snowfall amounts may exceed 12 inches above 9,000 feet, especially on west and southwest-facing slopes and ridges.
-Winds gusting as high as 45 mph. * WHERE...Far Northwest Highlands, Jemez Mountains, Tusas Mountains Including Chama, and Chuska Mountains. * WHEN...From Midnight tonight to 9 AM MST Thursday. * IMPACTS...Travel could be very difficult to impossible.
-Some roads may be closed.
-Significant travel delays are possible.
-Gusty winds could bring down tree branches.
+Target Area: Chuska Mountains; Far Northwest Highlands; Jemez Mountains; Southern Sangre de Cristo Mountains; Tusas Mountains Including Chama WINTER STORM WARNING REMAINS IN EFFECT UNTIL 9 AM MST THURSDAY * WHAT...Snow and blowing snow.
+Additional snow accumulations up to 3 inches.
+Winds gusting as high as 35 mph creating areas of reduced visibilities in blowing snow. * WHERE...Far Northwest Highlands, Jemez Mountains, Southern Sangre de Cristo Mountains, Tusas Mountains Including Chama, and Chuska Mountains. * WHEN...Until 9 AM MST Thursday. * IMPACTS...Travel could be very difficult to impossible.
+Check road conditions before heading out.
+Gusty winds could bring down tree branches and lead to blowing snow with visibility below one-half mile at times.

 weather.gov